-The history of our convent (or monastery - as it is also described in historical documents) is rich in legends and dates back to the days when Christian knights fought furiously against the then dominant Muslims with the intention of expelling them and conquering territory that would later become Portugal.
-After conquering the rugged lands of the Eagles, which encompassed this area of the Tavora Valley, a first Monastery of Saint Peter of the Eagles was erected, a short distance from our Quinta, founded by Dom Rausendo and Don Tedon, two noble warriors from Guimarães.
+The history of our monastery (or convent as it is also described in historical documents) is steeped in legend and dates back to the days when Christian knights were furiously driving the ruling Muslims from their lands and claiming territory for what would become the country of Portugal as we know it.
+Having conquered the rugged lands of Águias, which included this area of the Vale de Távora, the first Monastery of São Pedro das Águias was founded a short distance from our estate by Dom Rausendo and Dom Tedon, two noble warriors from Guimarães.

 Abbot or hermit, Gelásio plays a key role in the legend of Ardinga, daughter of the Muslim Emir of Lamego.
-Whether she had actually exchanged glances with Dom Tedon or simply become infatuated through the tales of his daring exploits is unclear.
+Whether she had actually exchanged glances with Dom Tedon or simply became infatuated through the tales of his daring exploits is unclear.
 Either way, her love for him grew so strong that she escaped her father’s castle in the dead of night, accompanied by a trusted servant, determined to marry her beloved, who happened to be away battling infidels at the time.

 On their way across the treacherous landscape to Cabriz Castle, the two women came upon the hermitage of São Pedro das Águias, less than a league away from Dom Tedon’s home.
-Having explained her quest to Gelásio, he persuaded her to convert to Christianity.
+Having explained her quest to Gelásio, he persuaded them to convert to Christianity.

 Despite Ardinga’s baptism, the anticipated marriage never took place.
-Her enraged father, Al-Boazan, was in hot pursuit and upon finding her, he strangled her and tossed her body into the River Távora.
+Her enraged father, Al-Boazan, was in hot pursuit and upon finding her, he strangled her and tossed her body into the Rio Távora.
 A lone, pale rock in the middle of the river marks the spot where she landed.
 Locals say that when this “Penedo or Cova da Moira” stone is covered by water, it will be a particularly rainy year.

-Another version claims that he turned his inconsolable grief into anger and perished heroically in combat against his sworn enemies in Paredes.
+Dom Tedon’s reaction to Ardinga’s death varies in the telling of the tale.
+One version claims that the heartbroken warrior had her mutilated body buried on the spot where the chapel of São Pedro das Águias now stands and elevated the hermitage to monastery status.Another version claims that he turned his inconsolable grief into anger and perished heroically in combat against his sworn enemies in Paredes.
 According to the Cister Chronicle of Frei Bernardo de Brito, the principle source of information about the early years of the São Pedro das Águias Monastery, the hermitage became a monastery upon Dom Tedon’s death.

 Restored in the 1950s, the old monastery’s chapel is a gem of Romanesque architecture, yet it emphasises the restrictive nature of the location.
 As is typical for Christian churches, the main entrance faces west while the nave points east.
-Perched on a narrow ledge overlooking a steep drop to the Távora River, the beautifully carved doorway to the chapel is a mere metre away from the rugged rockface and only accessible via a narrow archway.
-Despite this single file access and therefore limited exposure, the tympanum and capitals of the doorway are rich with decorative symbolism including some satirical figures.
+Perched on a narrow ledge overlooking a steep drop to the Rio Távora the beautifully carved doorway to the chapel is a mere metre away from the rugged rockface and only accessible via a narrow archway.
+Despite this single file access and therefore limited exposure, the tympanum and capitals of the doorway are rich with decorative symbolism including some satirical figures

 Over the centuries, the new monastery at São Pedro das Águias fell into serious decline to the point where, in the 16th century, visiting pilgrims wrote about the shocking conditions they encountered.
-Due to a shake-up following the Council of Trent, the monastery was completely rebuilt in the 17 th century in the newly fashionable Baroque style.
+Due to a shake-up following the Council of Trent, the monastery was completely rebuilt in the 17th century in the newly fashionable Baroque style.
 Under the subsequent patronage of Queen Maria the Pious, the religious complex flourished until the 1834 state edict that abolished and confiscated all Portuguese monasteries.